-St Kilda is an RV friendly town.
+St Kilda is an RV friendly community.
 Waste discharge facilities are located to the west of the boat trailer parking facilities.
 RVs must collect a permit from the kiosk in order to stay overnight.
-It is understood that RV visitors have been harassed overnight particularly by hoon behaviour in the car park.

-Feedback has been received that more secure and attractive layover areas would be preferred by visitors.
+Safety and amenity are important factors for RV visitors and feedback has been received that more secure and attractive layover areas would be preferred by visitors.
 Local stakeholders have suggested that RV owners would appreciate the vista of the boat channel overlooking Outer Harbour.
-The proposed location is near the public amenities and also picnic and bbq area.
+The proposed location is near the public amenities and also picnic and bbg area.
+Detailed design should seek to minimise tree removal at the proposed site.